ymoslem/DesktopTranslator/README.md

 ## Translation Models

 Currently, DesktopTranslator supports CTranslate2 models, and SentencePiece subwording models (you need both).
-If you have a model for OpenNMT-py, OpenNMT-tf, or FairSeq, you can convert it to a CTranslate2 format.
+If you have a model for OpenNMT-py, OpenNMT-tf, or FairSeq, you can [convert it to the CTranslate2 format](https://github.com/OpenNMT/CTranslate2#quickstart).

 ### French-to-English Generic Model